About Shabbat San Diego

 A SPECIAL EXPERIENCE

 Shabbat San Diego is an independent grassroots level community-wide, inclusive and egalitarian organization of volunteers dedicated to encouraging the entire San Diego Jewish community to participate in a unique, international Jewish identity event that inspires all Jews to experience Shabbat together on October 26th/27th.
-The International Unity Shabbat will take place in more than 1200 cities and 90 countries around the globe.
+The International Unity Shabbat will take place in more than 1500 cities, 97 countries and 10 languages around the globe.

 On this special Shabbat, San Diego’s Jewish community of individuals, couples and families will enjoy the peace, tranquility and wellbeing that Shabbat has promoted since Jews received this unique oasis in time more than 3 millennia ago.
 It’s a day for us to be in harmony with the world, not attempt to impose our will upon it.
 It is a day when “all of our work is done...,” a world-wide expense-free vacation from the trials and tribulations of the work week, a way to better understand our place in the universe.